SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 ^^^^^^^^^^^^^^^^^

 Waveforms can be rotated to better view details.
-For rotating the waveform components into ZNE or ZRT system a new drop down list was added in the toolbar.
+For rotating the waveform components into different coordinate system a drop down list exists in the toolbar.
+Available options are: 123, ZNE, ZRT, LQT and ZH(L2).
-Selecting either ZNE or ZRT implies that all missing components are requested.
+Selecting a rotation other than 123 implies that all missing components are requested.

 .. figure:: media/scolv/rotation-options.png
+   :width: 12cm
    :align: center